 WAR and Its Memory

-It’s no surprise that some aspects of Agincourt’s history are problematic for me, as they might be for few others.
+It’s no surprise that some aspects of Agincourt’s history are problematic for me, as they might not be for many others.
 War is at the top of that list.

 After Agincourt’s founding in 1853, the Civil War would have been the community’s first opportunity to memorialize war generally and its own sacrifices, like young John Beddowes.
 [Only when I put a face on it (albeit and imaginary one) can I even begin to conceptualize War.]
 The pattern of Civil War memorials shown on this map might get me off the hook: notice how few there are in Iowa, though this is a statistic I can’t quite accept.

-For the next Agincourt exhibit, at Grinnell, Iowa in the fall of 2017, the previous material must be edited; there just isn’t enough room.
-Despite that, there are some elements of the story, like the troublesome Square that has given me fits for ten years, that I will have time to address.
+For the next Agincourt exhibit (perhaps at Grinnell, Iowa in the fall of 2017), the previous material must be edited; there just isn’t enough room.
+Despite that, there are some elements of the story, like the troublesome Square that have given me fits for ten years.
 If not now, when?
 If not me, who?

 Desperate for advice, I found a book published in 2013 that might help: The Language of War Monuments by David Machin and Gill Abousnnouga that

 analyses war monuments across Britain by developing a multimodal social-semiotic approach to understanding how they communicate as three-dimensional objects.
 It examines how monument designers have made use of specific semiotic choices in Iconography, objects, shape, form, angularity, height, materials, and surface realization.

 Well, golly, that ought to help.
 This is just one of many reasons why I don’t make an acceptable academic.